dotnet/docs-maui/docs/user-interface/animation/easing.md

 await image.TranslateTo(0, 200, 2000, new Easing (t => 1 - Math.Cos (10 * Math.PI * t) * Math.Exp (-5 * t)));
 ```

 In this example, the custom easing function is specified as a lambda function argument to the `Easing` constructor, and uses the `Math.Cos` method to create a slow drop effect that's dampened by the `Math.Exp` method.
-Therefore, the `Image` instance is translated so that it appears to drop to its final position.
+Therefore, the <xref:Microsoft.Maui.Controls.Image> instance is translated so that it appears to drop to its final position.